Suizhou Hubei, China Travel Guide

 April-May & September-October

-Ideal weather for outdoors, hiking, plus touring.
+The best weather for outdoors, hiking, plus touring.

-Higher demand for lodging and transport, more crowds, higher prices.
+Stronger demand for lodging and transport, more crowds, higher prices.

 Most foreign nationals need a visa to enter mainland China.
 Common types include L Visa (Tourist), F Visa (Non-commercial), and M Visa (Business).
-Apply at Chinese embassies, consulates, or Visa Application Service Centers in your home country.
+Apply at Chinese embassies, consulates, or Visa Application Service Centers at your home country.
 Initiate the process well in advance of travel.

 For leisure travel; requires itinerary or invitation.